Western Allied invasion of Germany: British 21st Army Group crosses the Elbe (29 April)

 While the Allied armies in the south marched to the Alps, the 21st Army Group drove north and northeast.
+At the same time, a part of the 21st Army Group (British and Canadian units) advanced in the Netherlands.
+During 12–16 April 1945 Operation Anger was conducted, resulting in the liberation of Arnhem.
+Two days later Groningen was liberated.

 The right-wing of the British Second Army reached the Elbe southeast of Hamburg on 19 April.
 Its left fought for a week to capture Bremen, which fell on 26 April.
 On 29 April, the British made an assault crossing of the Elbe, supported on the following day by the recently reattached XVIII Airborne Corps.
 The bridgehead expanded rapidly, and by 2 May Lübeck and Wismar, 40–50 mi beyond the river, were in Allied hands, sealing off the Germans in the Jutland Peninsula.

 On the 21st Army Group's left, one corps of the Canadian First Army reached the North Sea near the Dutch-German border on 16 April, while another drove through the central Netherlands, trapping the German forces remaining in that country.
 However, concerned that the bypassed Germans would flood much of the nation and cause complete famine among a Dutch population already near starvation, Eisenhower approved an agreement with the local German commanders to allow the Allies to air-drop food into the country in return for a local ceasefire on the battlefield.
 The ensuing airdrops, which began on 29 April, marked the beginning of what was to become a colossal effort to put war-torn Europe back together again.

+Hamburg was the last remaining pocket of German resistance in the north, it was captured on 3 May.

 On 6 May, the Polish 1st Armoured Division seized the Kriegsmarine naval base in Wilhelmshaven, where General Maczek accepted the capitulation of the fortress, naval base, East Frisian Fleet and more than 10 infantry divisions.